top of page

 Ziprasidone (Geodon)

-These types of medications must be discontinued eight weeks before your Ayahuasca retreat starts to allow sufficient time for your body to clear it out of the system.
+These types of medications must be discontinued six weeks before your Ayahuasca ceremony to allow sufficient time for your body to clear it out of the system.

 You can learn more about the MAOIs here.

-Any type of sedative hypnotics, tranquilizers, opioids, diet pills, appetite suppressants, anticonvulsants, anxiolytics, muscle relaxants, anti-seizure medications, stimulants (uppers) such as, but not limited to: Ritalin, Adderall, Dexedrine, Concerta (typically prescribed for disorders such as ADHD and narcolepsy), cocaine, crack cocaine, MDMA (Ecstasy), amphetamines, inhalants, anabolic steroids, must be discontinued four weeks prior to your Ayahuasca retreat.
+Any type of sedative-hypnotics, tranquilizers, opioids, diet pills, appetite suppressants, anticonvulsants, anxiolytics, muscle relaxants, anti-seizure medications, stimulants (uppers) such as, but not limited to Ritalin, Adderall, Dexedrine, Concerta (typically prescribed for disorders such as ADHD and narcolepsy), cocaine, crack cocaine, MDMA (Ecstasy), amphetamines, inhalants, anabolic steroids, must be discontinued six weeks before your Ayahuasca ceremony.

 We advise you to consult your physician before making any changes to your medical schedule, suspending or discontinuing the use of your medications.